leonjunwei/focs-assignments/day15/day15.md

 Does this property hold for any of the three-internal-node trees?
 Which ones?
 Which ones are NOT almost-balanced?
 (We call these unbalanced.)

+The 3 on the top row are unbalanced since one side has a greater depth than the other, while the one on the bottom row is balanced.

 ## IV.
 Maintaining balance